matismodes/matismodes/README.md

 - 👋 Hi, I’m Mateo Ismodes
 - 👀 I’m interested in learning more about software development.
-- 🌱 I’m currently studying through Coursera to get the IBM Full Stack Software Developer certificate.
+- 🌱 Working on: IBM Full Stack Software Developer certificate.

 <!---
 matismodes/matismodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.